emilianoyoung/ai/_posts/2019-12-02-aws-intros-deepcomposer-an-ai-powered-piano-keyboard-for-developers.md

     title: "AWS intros DeepComposer, an AI-powered piano keyboard for developers"

 related:
-  - title: "AWS’ new DeepRacer Evo is an AI-powered RC car with a serious mission"
+  - title: "AWS’ new DeepRacer Evo is an AI-powered model car with a serious mission"
     excerpt: "The conference will host the company’s second annual AWS DeepRacer League, a racing series starring the AWS DeepRacer, a miniature remote-controlled car that developers can configure with custom autonomous driving models.
 The cloud giant today revealed ..."
     publishedDateTime: 2019-11-27T17:56:00Z
     sourceUrl: https://siliconangle.com/2019/11/27/aws-new-deepracer-evo-ai-powered-rc-car-serious-mission/